ibm-cloud-docs/openpages/getting-started.md

 # Getting started with {{site.data.keyword.openpages_short}}
 {: #getting-started}

-In this getting started tutorial, we'll take you through what you need to do to begin managing your {{site.data.keyword.openpages_short}} service."
+In this getting started tutorial, we'll take you through what you need to do to begin managing your {{site.data.keyword.openpages_short}} service.
 {: shortdesc}

 ## Before you begin